If you searched for an old coin price checker, you probably have a jar, drawer, cigar box, or inherited folder full of coins and one simple question.

 A coin in clean, original, lightly worn condition can be worth far more than the same date with scratches, corrosion, cleaning, rim damage, or heavy wear.
 Most online value charts assume a certain grade.
 If your coin is worse than that grade, the number falls fast.

-Do not clean the coin.
-Do not polish it.
 Do not try to make it "look nicer."
 That usually hurts value.

 5. Check whether it is common, scarce, or actually rare